grrlgeek/sql-docs/azure-sql/database-watcher-manage.md

 To see how you can create and configure a database watcher with [Bicep](/azure/azure-resource-manager/bicep/overview) or an [ARM template](/azure/azure-resource-manager/templates/syntax), see the [Create a database watcher](/samples/azure/azure-quickstart-templates/create-watcher/) code sample.

-To define watchers using Infrastructure as Code, including [Bicep](/azure/azure-resource-manager/bicep/overview), [ARM templates](/azure/azure-resource-manager/templates/syntax), or [Terraform AzAPI](/azure/developer/terraform/overview-azapi-provider), see the [Azure resource reference](/azure/templates/microsoft.databasewatcher/watchers) documentation.
+To define watchers using Infrastructure as Code ([Bicep](/azure/azure-resource-manager/bicep/overview), [ARM templates](/azure/azure-resource-manager/templates/syntax), [Terraform AzAPI](/azure/developer/terraform/overview-azapi-provider)), see the [Azure resource reference](/azure/templates/microsoft.databasewatcher/watchers) documentation.

 To manage database watchers programmatically, see the database watcher [REST API](/rest/api/databasewatcher) documentation.